 A safer website is not worth too, but you can get rid of a lot of headaches.
 With WordPress, security is nothing more than to act preventively.
 When and if necessary, corrective action matters.

 For both actions, there are tools and techniques to prevent and solve problems.
 When it comes to a business site, care should be higher depending on the amount and type of services offered.
 But nothing becomes a major concern, there is always a tool, possibility or new in WordPress that perfectly matches your business.
 After all, it is already more than proven that WordPress is safe.
-This platform has several tools that ensure the integrity of planned and organized manner.
+This platform has several tools that ensure the integrity of a planned and organized manner.
 With the right actions to shield either in a preventive or corrective activity, but always remember, prevention is better than cure.

 What else makes a safer site?